rwwagner90/Bitcoin-Node-Api/README.md

-# bitcoin-node-api
+# megacoin-node-api

-Bitcoin-Node-Api is an Express middleware plugin that easily exposes a URL structure for interfacing with a bitcoind Bitcoin wallet.
+Megacoin-Node-Api is an Express middleware plugin that easily exposes a URL structure for interfacing with a megacoind Megacoin wallet.

 NB: The middleware is experimental at present.
 Certain JSON-RPC methods are not supported yet and/or experimental.
 These are methods with more complex parameters that do not fit easily into a query string: